This statement may not make sense so let me start with a question –

 Don’t fall into the trap of getting the cheapest option or falling for flashy animation and huge images that are nothing more than eye candy and ego boosts.

-The money you spend on your website should be considered an investment, not a cost.
+The money you spend on your website should be considered an investment, not a cost so you should get it back, with interest.

 Get a website created by a digital marketer who can create attractive websites that work for a living.